pat-coady/word2vec/index.md

 # Overview

 My primary objective with this project was to learn [TensorFlow](https://www.tensorflow.org/).
 I've used [Keras](https://keras.io/) with TensorFlow as the back-end.
 Recently, I bumped into a situation where I struggled to make Keras build the neural net I wanted.
-So it was time to learn TensorFlow.
 Like most things, you learn by doing.

 I chose to build a simple word-embedding neural net.
 This seemed a good compromise that was both interesting, but not so complex that I would be simulataneously debugging my neural net and TensorFlow.